The Elder Scrolls V: Skyrim: Critical reception

 Skyrim received critical acclaim upon release.
+It received a combined 40/40 score from four editors of the Japanese video game magazine Famitsu, the first Western-developed game to do so.
 The removal of the character class system, present in previous The Elder Scrolls entries, was generally well received by reviewers.
 Billy Shibley of Machinimas Inside Gaming and Charles Onyett of IGN praised its removal because it allowed players to experiment with different skills without having to make decisions about a class early in the game.
 John Bedford of Eurogamer stated that by removing the character class system, the game tailored itself to players who wanted to build an all-around character, while still letting other players specialize in a preferred play-style.
 Steve Butts of The Escapist considered the addition of perks to the character advancement system "a great method to make your character feel even more unique and personal".
 Kevin VanOrd of GameSpot praised the way perks allowed for the player's preferred skills to become more powerful over time, stating that the perk system "forms around the way you play, but allows for tweaking so that you retain a sense of control".
 The user interface was also praised by reviewers for its accessibility; Bedford complimented its "elegant design" which succeeded Oblivions comparatively complex interface.